ravindkv/EgRegresTrainerLegacy/README.md

 Then clone this repo into a location of your chosing.
 It does not have to be under $(CMSSW_BASE)/src, in fact it is better that it is not.
 ```
+cmsrel CMSSW_12_0_1
+cd CMSSW_12_0_1/src
 git clone git@github.com:cms-egamma/EgRegresTrainerLegacy.git
 cd EgRegresTrainerLegacy
 gmake RegressionTrainerExe -j 8
 gmake RegressionApplierExe -j 8
 export PATH=$PATH:./bin/$SCRAM_ARCH #add the binary location to path
-export PYTHON27PATH=$PYTHON27PATH:python #adds the python sub dir to python path, this may be PYTHONPATH in some systems
+export PYTHON27PATH=$PYTHON3PATH:python #adds the python sub dir to python path, this may be PYTHONPATH in some systems
 ```

 ## running the regression training